-Cancer is a genetic disease—that is, it is caused by changes to genes that control the way our cells function, especially how they grow and divide.
+Cancer is a genetic disease—that is, it is caused by changes to genes that control the way our cells function, especially how they grow and divide (cancer cells).

 Genetic changes that cause cancer can be inherited from our parents.
 They can also arise during a person’s lifetime as a result of errors that occur as cells divide or because of damage to DNA caused by certain environmental exposures.
 Cancer-causing environmental exposures include substances, such as the chemicals in tobacco smoke, and radiation, such as ultraviolet rays from the sun.